crnbll/Coursera_GettingCleaningData/README.md

 It then makes use of the following extracted TXT files:
 - 'UCI HAR Dataset/activity_labels.txt' to retrieve the IDs and labels of the activities;
 - 'UCI HAR Dataset/features.txt' to retrieve the IDs and labels of the features;
-- 'UCI HAR Dataset/train/subject_train.txt' to retrieve the IDS of the volunteers corresponding to the training data;
+- 'UCI HAR Dataset/train/subject_train.txt' to retrieve the IDs of the volunteers corresponding to the training data;
-- 'UCI HAR Dataset/test/subject_test.txt' to retrieve the IDS of the volunteers corresponding to the test data;
+- 'UCI HAR Dataset/test/subject_test.txt' to retrieve the IDs of the volunteers corresponding to the test data;
 - 'UCI HAR Dataset/train/y_train.txt' to retrieve the IDs of the activities corresponding to the training data;
 - 'UCI HAR Dataset/test/y_test.txt' to retrieve the IDs of the activities corresponding to the test data;
 - 'UCI HAR Dataset/train/X_train.txt' to retrieve the measurements corresponding to the training data;